Help reduce a building's electricity usage by up to a third:

 New Buildings: Green Building Program

-With 13 Leadership in Energy and Environmental Design (LEED) certified projects, and 4 registered projects currently underway, UCalgary is a Canadian leader in high performance green buildings.
-Find out how the redeveloped MacKimmie Tower and new link and block is designed as a high-performance, net-zero carbon building and one of the first projects striving for certification with the Canada Green Building Council’s Zero Carbon Building Standard.
+With 14 Leadership in Energy and Environmental Design (LEED) certified projects, and 4 registered projects currently underway, UCalgary is a Canadian leader in high performance green buildings.
+Find out how the redeveloped MacKimmie Tower is a high-performance, net-zero carbon building and one of the first projects striving for certification with the Canada Green Building Council’s Zero Carbon Building Standard.

 Each year, UCalgary’s Green Building Program is responsible for reducing: